 - Spoon the cake batter into a 23 cm / 9-inch springform cake tin that has been lined with baking paper and smooth the top.
 Arrange the cooked apple chunks and then cherries evenly over the batter.
 Sprinkle the top with a little brown or white sugar and a light dusting of cinnamon.

-- Once cool, leave at room temperature overnight before taking it out of the tin.
-You could serve this with whipped cream, vanilla ice cream or with a light sifting of icing sugar.
+- Once cool, leave it at room temperature overnight before taking it out of the tin.
+You could serve this with whipped cream, vanilla ice cream, or with a light sifting of icing sugar.

 *Disclaimer – My Kitchen marble slab was given to me by WOMAG to showcase my recipes on & give their products exposure.